neostandard/neostandard/README.md

 * `filesTs` - *`string[]`* - additional file patterns for the TypeScript configs to match.
 Uses the same shape as ESLint [`files`](https://eslint.org/docs/latest/use/configure/configuration-files#specifying-files-and-ignores)
 * `globals` - *`string[] | object`* - an array of names of globals or an object of the same shape as ESLint [`languageOptions.globals`](https://eslint.org/docs/latest/use/configure/language-options#using-configuration-files)
 * `ignores` - *`string[]`* - an array of glob patterns for files that the config should not apply to, see [ESLint documentation](https://eslint.org/docs/latest/use/configure/ignore) for details
+* `noJsx` - *`boolean`* - if set, no jsx rules will be added.
+Useful if for some reason its clashing with your use of JSX-style syntax
 * `noStyle` - *`boolean`* - if set, no style rules will be added.
 Especially useful when combined with [Prettier](https://prettier.io/), [dprint](https://dprint.dev/) or similar
 * `semi` - *`boolean`* - if set, enforce rather than forbid semicolons (same as `semistandard` did)
 * `ts` - *`boolean`* - if set, TypeScript syntax will be supported and `*.ts` (including `*.d.ts`) will be checked.
 To add additional file patterns to the TypeScript checks, use `filesTs`